proatgram/Obsidian-Vault-Backup/Drivers Ed/Boat.md

-90 percent of all crashes involve some type of driver error 9/10 are mistakes, vast magarity are distractions
+90 percent of all crashes involve some type of driver error 9/10 are mistakes, vast majarity are distractions